Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Related Work

-Existing work has demonstrated that assumptions made by DP mechanisms do not always hold in practice.
+\paragraph{Differential Privacy.} Differential Privacy aims to bound information leakage released from answers to queries on a dataset.
+In this paper, we considered a setting where a dataset owner outsources their data to an untrusted cloud and want to ensure that analysts querying the data obtain answers with DP guarantees.
+We showed that it is crucial to protect DP budget and presented \dpsystem that can achieve DP guarantees when DP code and budget are stored in an untrusted setting (\eg cloud).
+Existing work has demonstrated that DP can also be vulnerable to other attacks in practice.
 For example, sampling from real-valued distributions, as required by Laplace and Gaussian mechanisms, is not generally possible when one is limited to floating-point arithmetic, leading to privacy leakage~\cite{mironovFP,jin2022we,holohan2021secure,DBLP:conf/innovations/BalcerV18}.
 Precision-based attacks~\cite{haney2022precision} exploit a pattern for units in the last places of the floating-point outputs from a DP system.
 Finite-precision arithmetic can also lead to underestimation of function sensitivity required for many DP mechanisms~\cite{10.1145/3548606.3560708}.
 These attacks allow one to distinguish DP outputs of neighboring datasets, and thus invalidate DP guarantees.
 Timing side-channels have also been exploited in DP systems~\cite{jin2022we,andrysco2015subnormal,haeberlen2011differential}.
 To our knowledge, attacks against privacy budget (\eg via rollback) have not been considered.